-The Caucasian Shepherd Dog is one of the oldest living Molosser breeds.
+The Caucasian shepherd dog is one of the oldest-living Molosser breeds.
 It is a pastoral dog that effectively guarded sheep from wild predators like wolves and bears.
-Caucasian Shepherds weigh between 99 and 220 pounds, with males significantly heavier and taller than females.
-They are gentle and loving toward their family but suspicious of strangers.
+The Caucasian shepherd weighs 99–220 pounds, with males significantly heavier and taller than females.
+It is gentle and loving toward its family, but suspicious of strangers.

-The Caucasian Shepherd Dog’s origin is unknown and it is believed to be one of the oldest living Molosser breeds that came from the Caucasus Mountains.
-Some experts say the breed came from Mesopotamia, while others argue it originated in Tibet and was brought to Caucasus.
+The Caucasian shepherd dog’s origin is unknown and it is believed to be one of the oldest-living Molosser breeds that came from the Caucasus Mountains.
+Some experts say that the breed came from Mesopotamia, whilst others argue that it originated in Tibet and was brought to Caucasus.
 This breed assisted shepherds as guardians that defended flocks of sheep from wolves, bears, and other predators.

-The handsome and robust Caucasian Shepherd Dog is a strongly boned and well-muscled giant breed, which characteristics have made it an effective pastoral dog.
-Males are a lot taller and heavier than females, standing 65 to 75 and 70 to 90 centimetres, and weighing 99 to 176, and 121 to 220 pounds for females and males, respectively.
+The handsome and robust Caucasian shepherd dog is a strongly boned and well-muscled giant breed, which characteristics have made it an effective pastoral dog.
+Males are a lot taller and heavier than females, standing 65–75 and 70– 90 centimetres and weighing 99–176, and 121–220 pounds for females and males respectively.

-Caucasian Shepherds have very large, broad heads with a slightly defined stop, with females having a faintly more refined shape.
-They have a short neck, powerful muzzles that narrow gently to the nose and strong jaws with a perfect scissor bite.
-Their eyes are medium-sized, brown and oval, while their ears are triangular and set high.
-Their bodies are nicely proportioned to their heads.
+The Caucasian shepherd has a very large, broad head with a slightly defined stop, with the female having a faintly more refined shape.
+It has a short neck, powerful muzzle that narrows gently to the nose, and strong jaws with a perfect scissor bite.
+Its eyes are medium-sized, brown, and oval, whilst its ears are triangular and set high.
+Its body is nicely proportioned to its head.

-The Caucasian Shepherd boasts of a beautiful double coat composed of a long and coarse outer coat paired with a thick, dense and soft undercoat.
-It has a short and smooth hair on the forehead, muzzle and front legs, as well as longer hair on its cheeks and the back of its heads that stands away from the body, giving it a bear-like appearance.
+The Caucasian shepherd boasts of a beautiful double coat composed of a long and coarse outercoat paired with a thick, dense, and soft undercoat.
+It has a short and smooth hair on the forehead, muzzle, and front legs, as well as longer hair on its cheeks and the back of its head that stands away from the body, giving it a bearlike appearance.
 It generally has a darker mask on its mask.

-To ensure the physical health of your Caucasian Shepherd, ensure that you also take care of its teeth, nails, and ears.
-If these areas are overlooked, your pet may be prone to infections that can lead to serious medical conditions.
+To ensure the physical health of your Caucasian shepherd, ensure that you also take care of its teeth, nails, and ears.
+If these areas are overlooked, your pet may be prone to infections, which can lead to serious medical conditions.
 Its skin should also be checked for abnormal spots and fleas.

-The Caucasian Shepherd Dog is very intelligent and could easily learn new things.
-It is specifically proficient in tracking thanks to its keen senses.
-However, having been raised as a protector of flocks, it is courageous, confident and strong-willed.
-For this reason, proper training and is very important to prevent unmanageable and unruly tendencies, which can be difficult for novice dog owners as they may find this breed overwhelming.
-It needs a consistent handler that has an experience in raising large guard dogs, and can take on the alpha role.
+The Caucasian shepherd dog is very intelligent and could easily learn new things.
+It is specifically proficient in tracking, thanks to its keen senses.
+However, having been raised as a protector of flocks, it is courageous, confident, and strong-willed.
+For this reason, proper training is very important to prevent unmanageable and unruly tendencies, which can be difficult for novice dog owners as they may find this breed overwhelming.
+It needs a consistent handler that has an experience in raising large guard dogs and can take on the alpha role.
 It responds well to positive reinforcements and tends to feel bad when corrected harshly.

-The Caucasian Shepherd, like other dog breeds, have certain predisposed characteristics.
-However, this does not necessarily mean it will acquire them all.
+The Caucasian shepherd, like other dog breeds, has certain predisposed characteristics.
+However, this does not necessarily mean that sit will acquire them all.
 The overall character of your dog is also influenced by genetics, environment, socialisation, and training.

-A typical serving for a Caucasian Shepherd Dog adult is 4 to 6 cups of excellent quality dry dog food per day.
+A typical serving for a Caucasian shepherd dog adult is four to six cups of excellent-quality dry dog food per day.
 However, like in every breed, the amount of food depends on its age, size, activity level, physical condition, and metabolism.
-Since giant dogs are prone to bloat, divide its food into 2 or 3 meals.
-Your Caucasian Shepherd should not be fed before or after a rigorous physical activity.
+Since giant dogs are prone to bloat, divide its food into two or three meals.
+Your Caucasian shepherd should not be fed before or after a rigorous physical activity.

-Typical calorie needs of adult Caucasian Shepherd Dogs, weighing 160 pounds, per day:
+Typical calorie needs of an adult Caucasian shepherd dog, weighing 160 pounds, per day:

-It is important to feed your Caucasian Shepherd high quality dog food specifically formulated for large/giant breeds.
+It is important to feed your Caucasian shepherd high-quality dog food specifically formulated for large/giant breeds.
 As an active dog with high energy needs, it requires more protein from animal meat than carbohydrates.
-Since large puppies experience growth spurts, their diet should support healthy bone and joint development.
+Since large a puppy experiences growth spurts, its diet should support healthy bone and joint development.

-The average lifespan of a properly cared for Caucasian Shepherd Dog is 10 to 12 years.
-This breed is generally healthy but prone to hereditary health conditions like bloat, obesity, Hip and Elbow Dysplasia, and Luxating Patella.
+The average lifespan of a properly-cared-for Caucasian shepherd dog is ten to twelve years.
+This breed is generally healthy but prone to hereditary health conditions like bloat, obesity, hip and elbow dysplasia, and luxating patella.

-With regard to its exercise needs, the Caucasian Shepherd should have at least 60 to 80 minutes a day of physical and mental stimulation.
+With regard to its exercise needs, the Caucasian shepherd should have at least sixty to eighty minutes a day of physical and mental stimulation.
 This active breed will enjoy playing interactive games with you such as retrieving, chasing balls, and others.
-It will gladly take a hike with you as well, just make sure it is securely leashed because its guarding instinct might get the best of this breed.
+It will gladly take a hike with you as well.
+Just make sure that it is securely leashed because its guarding instinct might get the best of this breed.

-Getting a dog is a life-changing experience.
-Not only will your routine change, your budget will also be affected.
-Aside from providing high-quality food to your Caucasian Shepherd, which costs around £60 a month, the list of expenses gets longer.
-You have to purchase pet insurance to have a safety net when your dog becomes ill or gets into an accident.
+If you are considering buying a Caucasian Shepherd puppy, you would need to prepare £700-1000 for a well-bred puppy.
+You would also need to set aside £60 per month for high-quality food.
+Additionally, you have to purchase pet insurance to have a safety net when your dog becomes ill or gets into an accident.
 Basic coverage is around £20 and £40 for a lifetime premium.
-You also have to factor in costs for veterinary consultations which include vaccinations, and worm/flea treatments, which will be around £1,000 a year.
+You also have to factor in costs for veterinary consultations, which include vaccinations and worm/flea treatments, which will be around £1,000 a year.

-You also have to purchase basic equipment and supplies like a bed, leash, collar, dish, toys, and others, which initially set you back £250.
-It is up to you if you will take your Caucasian Shepherd to a professional groomer’s or take care of its coat yourself.
-A rough monthly estimate in raising this giant dog is £80 to £110, depending on the type of insurance you select.
+Other initial costs to consider are basic equipment and supplies like a bed, lead, collar, bowls, toys, and others, which will set you back £250.
+It is up to you if you will take your Caucasian shepherd to a professional groomer or take care of its coat yourself.
+A rough monthly estimate in raising this giant dog is £80–£110, depending on the type of insurance you select.